rubocop/ruby-style-guide/README.md

 * Use two-space indent, no tabs.
 (Your editor/IDE should have a setting to help you with that.)
 * Use Unix-style line endings.
-(Linux/OSX users are covered by default, Windows users have to be extra careful.)b
+(Linux/OSX users are covered by default, Windows users have to be extra careful.)
     * If you're using Git you might want to add the following configuration setting to protect your project from Windows line endings creeping in: